 The Indigenous Advisory Committee (IAC) was established in August 2020.
-Its inaugural meeting is planned for September 2020.
+Its inaugural meeting was held in September 2020.

 Under the Canadian Energy Regulator Act, the Canada Energy Regulator (CER) must establish an advisory committee for the purpose of enhancing involvement of the Indigenous peoples of Canada and Indigenous organizations in respect of CER-regulated pipelines, power lines and offshore renewable energy projects as well as abandoned pipelines.

 The IAC plays a key advisory role to the Board on how best to enhance the involvement of Indigenous peoples and organizations in respect of CER-regulated infrastructure and other matters.
-The IAC facilitates the integration of Indigenous perspectives, knowledge, teachings, values, use of the land and water, oral traditions, and world views to enhance the involvement of Indigenous peoples in regulation of CER-regulated energy infrastructure.
-The IAC helps the Board “set the bar” when shaping the organization’s strategy related to integrating Indigenous rights and interests into the CER’s work and processes.
+The IAC advises on the integration of Indigenous perspectives, knowledge, teachings, values, use of the land and water, oral traditions, and worldviews , throughout the regulatory lifecycle.
+The IAC helps the Board “raise the bar” when shaping the organization’s strategy related to integrating Indigenous rights, interests and values into the CER’s work and processes

 The IAC provides advice, from the diversity of its Members’ Indigenous perspectives, to the Board of Directors.
 IAC Members:

 - Contribute strategic advice and perspective on how the CER can make meaningful progress towards reconciliation in Canada;

 - Promote opportunities for positive systemic change through building and strengthening new relationships with the Board and CER staff;